software-mansion/react-native-reanimated/docs/docs/api/hooks/useAnimatedKeyboard.md

 title: useAnimatedKeyboard
 sidebar_label: useAnimatedKeyboard
 ---
-With the `useAnimatedKeyboard` hook, you can create animations based on current kayboard position.
+With the `useAnimatedKeyboard` hook, you can create animations based on current keyboard position.

 On Android, make sure to set `android:windowSoftInputMode` in your `AndroidMainfest.xml` to `adjustResize`.
 Then, using the `useAnimatedKeyboard` hook disables the default Android behavior (resizing the view to accomodate keyboard) in the whole app.
 Using values from `useAnimatedKeyboard` hook you can handle the keyboard yourself.
 Unmounting all components that use `useAnimatedKeyboard` hook brings back the default Android behavior.